American Express Platinum Card Introduces Increased Bonus with Limited-Time 10x Multipliers

 When it comes to top-tier credit card offers, American Express has just thrown down the gauntlet.
 As of today, the extremely popular (and very premium) American Express Platinum card is offering a new welcome bonus that not only ups the number of points that new cardholders can earn but also entitles them to some limited-time spending multipliers.

 First, the latest Platinum card offer increases the number of Membership Reward (MR) points earned from the standard 60,000 to 75,000.
 Then, instead of having three months to reach the $5,000 minimum spending threshold in order to earn this bonus, new cardholders will have six months to accomplish the task.
 But perhaps the most interesting addition is the temporary multipliers included in this current welcome bonus.
-Those who sign up for this offer will earn 10x points on U.S. gas station and U.S. supermarket purchases (up to $15,000 in combined spending across both categories) for their first six months of card membership.
+Those who are eligible for this offer will earn 10x points on U.S. gas station and U.S. supermarket purchases (up to $15,000 in combined spending across both categories) for their first six months of card membership.
 This amounts to a 9x bonus on these categories that typically earn one point per dollar spent.

 These special welcome perks come in addition to everything else that the American Express Platinum card has to offer.
 In terms of points, cardholders can earn 5x MR points on flights booked directly through the airline or via Amex Travel as well on prepaid hotel bookings made through Amex Travel (in addition to 1x points on everything else).
 On that note, cardholders will also have access to exclusive benefits such as guaranteed late checkout, room upgrades when available, property credits, and more by booking with the American Express Fine Hotels + Resorts program.